Honest Chicken COVID-19 Policy

 External video conference or conference calls for is the preference for all meetings.
 All meetings are to be verbal to eliminate sharing of pens, paper and equipment.

 If internal meetings are required between the restricted restaurant working group.
 Strict 1m social distancing between each member.
 There is sufficient space in the restaurant to enable such meetings.

 All employees within an Honest Burger restaurant must take staggered breaks.
-The General Manager is responsible for confirm break times.
+The General Manager is responsible for confirming break times.
 A designated area of the restaurant will be demised for staff breaks.
 Signage is erected to confirm this area and employees must wash and sanitise hands before using the break area.

 Sanitiser & Handwashing

 Every entrance with a restaurant has a dedicated hand sanitising point, which has hand sanitisers and hand towels.
 Every person entering the restaurant is required to sanitise their hands.
 They are then required to immediately wash their hands in the nearest hand wash basin, which is detailed on the site-specific risk assessment.